Matthew Collins, Jesus Carrying the Cross, oil on linen, 153cm x 213cm.

 The life of the artist is very hard.
 Not sure what is around the corner.
 But I come from some very idealistic midwestern stock.
 Culture is not a hobby, pastime or entertainment.
 It is above all a responsibility.
 It may be naïve but I would like to think that the Arts in the US will grow, blossom and enrich our cultural heritage.
 I would like to contribute to that with my art

-You can see more of Matthew James Collins’ art at his website here.
+Since the publication of this interview in 2016, Matt has opened his own atelier in Florence.
+You can see more of Matthew James Collins’ art and learn about his atelier at his website here.